90 days of culture, music and theater with Sofia’s Summer Fest

 According to a joint statement from festival organizers and MindHub, the partner organization behind the daycare, one of the main reasons for the addition is that many children do not have the opportunity for meaningful activities during the summer.

-In fact, according to Chuchkov, the team feels that many children have nowhere in the countryside to go or grandparents to visit.
+In fact, according to Chuchkov, the team finds that many children have nowhere in the countryside to go or grandparents to visit.
 This statement is based on the long Bulgarian tradition of sending children to their grandparents for the summer, so that “mom and dad can have some free time”.

 During the day at Sofia Summer Fest, MindHub will offer children a variety of activities in their outdoor STEM academy, built around 9 week-long themes.
 The aim here is to help children experience the practical implications of the subjects they learn in school.
 This includes everything from chemistry experiments to robotics and 3D modeling.